mmartamagna/My-short-presentation/README.md

 **Research interests:**
 - Sustainability (social, environmental and economic)
 - Multidimensional well-being and composite indicators
-- Micro-econometrics and policy evalutation
+- Micro-econometrics and policy evaluation

 ---
 **Languages and Tools:**